The Psychology Of Relationships

 But what we do not generally recognize is the potential for anxiety to cause non-existent ejaculation, which is in many ways an interesting contrast to premature ejaculation.
 (Check out the causes of delayed ejaculation here.)

 You see, while delayed ejaculation is on the surface completely different to premature ejaculation, the fact of the matter is that these two conditions have a lot in common.
-(For information on female ejaculation and orgasm associated with female ejaculation, check this out.)

 To start with, premature